adar2378/pin_code_fields/README.md

   /// Character used for obscuring text if obscureText is true.
   ///
   /// Must not be empty.
 Single character is recommended.
-If obscuringWidget
-  /// is provided then it will be ignored.
   ///
   /// Default is ● - 'Black Circle' (U+25CF)
   final String obscuringCharacter;